 Industry bodies – Intercede has longstanding relationships with industry bodies and standard setting organisations to ensure we keep abreast of and play a part in ongoing changes for the application of our technology and the markets we serve.

-The Directors recognise their responsibility for the Group’s system of internal control and have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
+The Directors have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
 The Group’s systems of internal control are designed to help the Group meet its business objectives by appropriately managing, rather than eliminating, the risks to those objectives.
 The controls can only provide reasonable, not absolute, assurance against material misstatement or loss.

 The annual audit process also results in the specific evaluation of financial risks including interest rate, liquidity, credit and foreign currency and a review of the internal control environment with feedback reported to the Audit Committee.

-The Board currently comprises two executive and three non-executive directors, all of whom are male.
-One of the non-executive directors is considered to be independent; the other two are not considered to be independent for the reasons outlined in 6) below.
-The Board intends to appoint one or more new independent non-executive directors and a new Senior Independent Director in the short to medium term when suitable candidates with relevant experience are identified.
+The Board currently comprises two executive and five non-executive directors.
+Three of the non-executive directors are considered to be independent; the other two are not considered to be independent for the reasons outlined in 6) below.

 The Board meets regularly, and is responsible for the overall Group strategy, acquisition and divestment policy, approval of major capital expenditure projects and consideration of significant financing matters.
 It monitors the key business risks and reviews the strategic direction of the Group, its codes of conduct, forward projections and progress towards their achievement.
 Senior management concentrates on the formulation of strategic proposals to the Board and operational decision making.